 Using our benchmark numbers, here are a few suggestions for putting click-to-open rates and clicks-per-clickers ratio to work:

 - Measure several messages – but be sure to remove any bias by categorizing them by type of message.

 - Establish your average rate for each message type.

 - Benchmark against the Acoustic averages and top quartile metrics overall and by industry.

 - Analyze your actual clicks per links in several messages.
 Establish any patterns and trends for which types of links (e.g., CTA buttons or product photos, or text links, etc.), location, design, etc. that drive higher click-through rates than others.

 - Use the link analysis combined with the overall CTOR to make assumptions about content, layout, and offers that drive the highest engagement consistently.

 - Develop an ongoing testing and optimization program to refine your messages continually and to increase clicks and conversions steadily.

-Up next in this series: Maximizing the value of Marketing Benchmark Reports, suggestions on how to get the most value out of benchmark reports and benchmarking metrics.
-Download our report to see how you compare to brands across industries and geographies throughout the world.
+Up next in this series: suggestions on how to get the most value out of benchmark reports and benchmarking metrics: Maximizing the value of Marketing Benchmark Reports.
+And download our report to see how you compare to brands across industries and geographies throughout the world.